atlantichabitatmodels/communityofpractice/pages/home.md

 {: .alert .alert-info}
 Please see our community of practice directory [here](directory)!

+## Goals

-Our goals are to:
+Our goals are:
+1. Foster community building and knowledge sharing in the Atlantic region
-1. Develop best practices
+2. Develop best practices for habitat modelling

-### Support or Contact

-jocelyn.pender@accdc.ca
+3. Tailor our efforts to species at risk